FreshKernel/kraft-sync/README.md

    Enter it and then wait for the sync process to finish, the game will launch with the new synced content.
-8. To make this process easier for all the players, export the instance from **Step 5** that's configured to use the script, make sure to include the used JAR file and the `kraft-sync-data` folder and exclude the content that will be synced like the `mods` as the script will download them once the player import the instance and launch the instance, you can include them though, the script will sync them if they're outdated.
+8. To make this process easier for all the players, export the instance from **Step 5** that's configured to use the script, make sure to include the `kraft-sync.jar` file and the `kraft-sync-data` folder and exclude the content that will be synced like the `mods` as the script will download them once the player import the instance and launch the instance, you can include them though, the script will sync them if they're outdated.